Rail transport in Costa Rica: Interurbano Line

-By reconditioning and restoring the railway tracks in the Greater Metropolitan Area, Incofer was able to put into work a commuter line, the Tren Interurbano, which connects the provinces of Alajuela, Heredia, San José and Cartago.
+By reconditioning and restoring the railway tracks in the Greater Metropolitan Area, Incofer, the Instituto Costarricense de Ferrocarriles (Costa Rican Railway Institute in English) was able to put into work a commuter line, the Tren Interurbano, which connects the provinces of Alajuela, Heredia, San José and Cartago.
 There are street running trains in several places.

-Quepos Railroad
+Incofer runs the following routes (San Jose is the nation's capital):